Skip to content

 Analog Operations

 pyqtorch also contains a analog module which allows for global state evolution through the HamiltonianEvolution class.
-Note that it only accepts a torch.Tensor as a generator which is expected to be an Hermitian matrix.
+There exists several ways to pass a generator, and we present them in Analog Operations.
+Below, we show an example where the generator \(\mathcal{H}\) is an arbitrary tensor.
 To build arbitrary Pauli hamiltonians, we recommend using Qadence.

 import torch